 How rapidly does it decline ?
 While there are many studies of hearing function, little is understood about vestibular decline.
 Cell counts of both nerve cells and hair cells are generally found lessened in older persons (although not everyone agrees).
 As neither hair cells or vestibular neurons regenerate, and both are subject to wear and tear, it seems highly likely that there is a gradual decay in vestibular function.

 Here is a rough mapping between the amount of vestibular loss, and expected impairments, using anchor points which are well known.
-This is based on the author's clinical experience:
+This is based on the author's clinical experience.
+Using the more recent

 |50-70||Borderline, mildly unsteady|